State of the Nation:

 State of the Nation: A Strategic Gathering for Scotland’s Arts Sector is where we start.
 This is not a polite roundtable discussion.
 It’s a space to rethink our power as a sector and build a collective strategy that works for us and for making art.

-In the first instance, we want to make a space in which Multi Year Funded organisations can develop a shared space with the aim of in future having better links, claim joint power and enhance our ability to communicate with one another.
+In the first instance, we want to make a space in which Multi Year Funded organisations can develop a shared space with the aim of having better links, claiming joint power and enhancing our ability to communicate with one another.
 In future, it might also lead to spaces where any organisation is connected, whatever their funding status.
 This meeting is a start.

 For too long, we’ve been encouraged to compete rather than collaborate.
 But that only weakens us.
 Instead of being played off against one another, we must speak with one voice, advocate for each other, and demand better for the arts in Scotland.